Understand decreased sex drive symptoms, including 8 causes & common questions.

 Can too little exercise lead to decreased sex drive?

 Yes, exercise transiently increases the amount of testosterone in the body over time which can lead to increased sex drive.
-It also increases the amount of endorphins and may also lead to increased self-esteem which may increases chances of initiating sex or desiring sex.
+It also increases the amount of endorphins and may also lead to increased self-esteem which may increase chances of initiating sex or desiring sex.
 Too little exercise may deprive an individual of these benefits and contribute to a lower sex drive depending on the cause of the low libido.

 What is low libido?